-The series consists of five specialist online tutorials delivered over two and a half weeks.
+The series consists of five specialist online tutorials delivered over five weeks.

 - Sign up (fill out the simple ‘Register here’ form)*

-- Receive the link to the first tutorial 24 hours before the live zoom session
+- Receive the zoom link and resources pack c.
+3 days prior to the first the live zoom session

 - Watch the online tutorials from the comfort of your home